CallMeL/Empathetic-Dialogue-System/src/evaluation/README.md

+# Evaluation
+The evaluation.ipynb notebook is designed to evaluate multiple models using different metrics.
+It aims to identify the best-performing model based on specific criteria

+## Table of Contents

 # Results
 This is a table with the results of the best performing models for each of the evaluation metrics